rnag/dataclass-wizard/README.rst

 .. code:: python3

-    # Note: This import is not needed for Python 3.10+
+    # Note: This future import is not needed for Python 3.10+
     from __future__ import annotations

     from dataclasses import dataclass, field